signet4grn/SIGNET/README.md

 `network` command provide the tools for constructing a gene regulatory network (GRN) following the two-stage penalized least squares (2SPLS) approach proposed by [D. Zhang, M. Zhang, Ren, and Chen](https://arxiv.org/abs/1511.00370).

-`network` receive the input from the previous step:
+`network` receive the input from the previous step, or it could be the output data from your own pipeline:

-**All of the following files has to be put under the directory /data/network

-* `net.Gexp.data`: output from `cis-eqtl`, is the expression data for genes with cis-eQTL:
+* `net.gexp.data`: output from `cis-eqtl`, includes the expression data for genes with cis-eQTL.
+It's a $n\times p$ matrix, with each row encodes the gene expression data for each sample.
-* `all.eQTL.data`: output from `cis-eqtl`, includes the genotype data for marginally significant  cis-eQTL:
+* `net.geno.data`: output from `cis-eqtl`, includes the genotype data for marginally significant  cis-eQTL.
+It's a $n\times p$ matrix, with each row encodes the genotype data for each sample.
-* `all.sig.pValue_0.05`: output from `cis-eqtl`,includes the $p$-value of each pair of gene and its marginally significant (p-Value < 0.05) cis-eQTL, where Column 1 is Gene Index (in `net.Gexp.data`), Column is SNP Index (in `all.Geno.data`), and Column 3 is p-Value.
+* `sig.pair`: output from `cis-eqtl`, includes the $p$-value of each pair of gene and its marginally significant ($p$-Value < 0.05) cis-eQTL, where Column 1 is Gene Index (in `net.Gexp.data`), Column is SNP Index (in `all.Geno.data`), and Column 3 is p-Value.
+ ....The third column is the p value for each pair.
+* `net.genename`:  includes information of gene name.
+It's a  $p\times 1$ vector.
+* `net.genepos`:  includes information of gene position.
+It's a  $p\times 4$ matrix, with first column to be gene names, second columns chromosome index, e.g, "chr1", third and fourth columns are the start and end position of genes in the chromosome, respectly.
+* `ncis`:  maximum number of biomarkers associated with each gene.
+An integer.
+* `cor`: maximum correlation between biomarkers.
+A value in [-1, 1].
+* `nboots`: number of bootstraps in calculation.
+An integer.
+* `queue`: queue name in the cluster.
+A string.
+* `ncores`: number of cores for each node.
+* `memory`: memory of each node, in GB.
+* `walltime`: maximum wall time for cluster.
+* `sif`:  A singularity container, in .sif format.

 The final output files of `network` will be saved under `/res/network/resn`:
-* `adjacency_matrix`: the adjancency matrix for the estimated regulatory effects;
 * `coefficient_matrix`: the coefficient matrix for the estimated regulatory effects;

 #### usage